smartserega/JavaUploadFileTest/README.md

 # JavaUploadFileTest

-- This simple test shows who to download local file using Java/Maven
+- This simple test shows how to download local file using Java/Maven